diskord-dev/diskord/docs/api.rst

     :type user: Union[:class:`User`, :class:`Member`]
     :param when: When the typing started as an aware datetime in UTC.
     :type when: :class:`datetime.datetime`

+.. function:: on_raw_typing(payload)

+    Called when someone beings typing a message.

+    Unlike :func:`on_typing` this is called regardless of cache state.
+This is called in Direct Messages channel too.

+    :param payload: The raw payload data
+    :type payload: :class:`RawTypingEvent`

 .. function:: on_message(message)